NEW! eDEP Security Changes

 How Do I File a Notice of Activity and Use Limitation (AUL) through eDEP?
 The Activity and Use Limitation (AUL) BWSC113 Form does not include the BWSC113A-Activity and Use Limitation Opinion Form

-As of May 29, 2014, the new version of the BWSC113 Form (which included the BWSC113A-Activity and Use Limitation Opinion Form) was retired and is no longer available in eDEP.
+On May 29, 2014, the old version of the BWSC113 Form (which included the BWSC113A-Activity and Use Limitation Opinion Form) was retired and is no longer available in eDEP.
 The new version of the BWSC113 Form does not include the BWSC113A, as the new regulations do not require that a BWSC113A-Activity and Use Limitation Opinion Form be signed and submitted to MassDEP nor filed with the Registry of Deeds.
 Starting May 29, 2014 use the new version of the BWSC113 Form to file a Notice of Activity and Use Limitation (AUL).
 Note, a separate AUL Opinion Form is no longer required.

 How do I file an RAO Statement prior to June 20, 2014?
 The BWSC104 only uses the terms Permanent or Temporary Solution?